LIHUA919/LIHUA919.github.io/_pages/about.md

 ======
 China's aging population is growing.
 According to estimates, it is expected that during the "14th Five-Year Plan" period, the total population aged 60 and above will exceed **300 million**, accounting for more than 20%, and will enter the moderate aging stage.
 Around 2035, the elderly population aged 60 and above will exceed **400 million**, accounting for more than 30% of the total population, and will enter the stage of severe aging.

+Based on my observations of the elderly around me and research on [relevant information](). **Common problems** among the elderly include the following: